purplespider/silverstripe-basic-gallery-extension/README.md

 composer require purplespider/silverstripe-basic-gallery-extension ^3
 ````

+## Upgrading Notes
+* Upgrading to v3 will break existing galleries due to a change to a polymorphic relation.

 ## Config

 The Extension can be applied to any page type to enable the gallery functionality.